 and $c_1/c_2 = 6\Omega_\Lambda/\Omega_m$.
 Increasing the value of $|f_{R0}|$ gives greater deviations from GR, which has an effect on structure formation.
-This is demonstrated in \cite{Hu2007}, where raising the value of $|f_{R0}|$ shows an enhancement in the matter power spectrum on small scales.
+This was demonstrated in \cite{Hu2007}, where raising the value of $|f_{R0}|$ showed an enhancement in the matter power spectrum on small scales.

-The \fofr{} model has become the ``fiducial'' model used to investigate cosmological signatures of modified gravity.
+The \fofr{} model has become the `fiducial' model used to investigate cosmological signatures of modified gravity.
 It is well studied in the literature and constraints have already been produced based on various cosmological probes.
-For example, an analysis performed by \cite{Cataneo2015} including cluster, CMB, supernova and baryon acoustic oscillation (BAO) data obtained an upper bound on the Hu-Sawicki \fofr{} theory given by $\log_{10}|f_{R0}|<-4.79$ for $n=1$ at $95.4\%$ confidence level.
-This familiarity is the reason why we choose Hu-Sawicki \fofr{} as our modified gravity model in this paper.
-We set the fiducial value to $|f_{R0}|=10^{-5}$, as this is the value that the LSS is currently able to probe \citep{Frusciante2023}.
-In addition, we will occasionally include some analysis with $|f_{R0}|=10^{-4}$ to enhance the effects of the modified theory, even though this value has been ruled out by some probes (e.g. \cite{Cataneo2015}).
+For example, an analysis by \cite{Cataneo2015} including cluster, CMB, supernova, and baryon acoustic oscillation (BAO) data obtains an upper bound on the Hu-Sawicki \fofr{} theory given by $\log_{10}|f_{R0}|<-4.79$ for $n=1$ at $95.4\%$ confidence level.
+This familiarity is the reason why we chose Hu-Sawicki \fofr{} as our modified gravity model for this work.
+We set the fiducial value to $|f_{R0}|=10^{-5}$, as this is the value that the LSS is currently able to probe \citep{Koyama2016}.
+In addition, we occasionally include some analysis with $|f_{R0}|=10^{-4}$ to enhance the effects of the modified theory, even though this value has been ruled out by some probes (e.g. \cite{Cataneo2015}).